Sprague Cleghorn: Personal life

 On May 8, 1911 in New York, Cleghorn married Evelyn Irene Mabie, whom he had met while playing with the Wanderers.
 He was arrested in 1918 for beating his wife with a crutch while he was recovering from his ankle injuries.
 The couple divorced in 1921, after Cleghorn was found by his wife with another woman after she had reported him as missing.
 He was ordered by a judge to pay alimony of $1,000 per month to his ex-wife.
 Cleghorn later remarried twice, with his second marriage also ending in divorce.
 His third wife, Vivian Goudreau, predeceased him on December 18, 1943.

-Cleghorn was hit by a car on his way to work on June 29, 1956 on Commissioners Street in Montreal.
+Cleghorn was hit by a motorist on his way to work on June 29, 1956, on Commissioners Street in Montreal.
 He sustained head injuries and a fractured cervical vertebrae.
 Two weeks later, on July 12, 1956, he died of his injuries at St. Luc Hospital.
-He was 66, and was survived by his brother Odie and three sisters.
+He was 66 and was survived by his brother Odie and three sisters.
 His funeral was held at First Presbyterian Church in Montreal on July 14 and he was buried at Mount Royal Cemetery.
-Upon his death, his brother, Odie remarked, "He was my brother, and I don't like to boast, but I never saw a tougher or better defenceman than Sprague."
+Upon his death, his brother, Odie, remarked, "He was my brother, and I don't like to boast, but I never saw a tougher or better defenceman than Sprague."
 Two days later, Odie died in his sleep of heart failure and was found by his sister just hours before Sprague's funeral.